ivanamihalek/struct/README.md

 DEPENDENCIES
 ------------

-depends on lapack, and  assumes the lapack is installed in /usr/lib/ (sudo apt-get install liblapack-dev)
+* depends on lapack, and  assumes the lapack is installed in /usr/lib/ (sudo apt install liblapack-dev)
+* zlib (sudo apt install zlib)

 INSTALLING